harryyiheyang/mgcv.maps/README.md

 Both can be used to formally test the parametric structure encoded in `A`.
 ## Examples

-Example usage can be found in the files `example.R` and `example2d.R` located in the `example/` directory of the package.
+Example usage can be found in the files located in the `example/` directory of the package.

+## Family of Outcome

+Currently, one can use the two novel smoothers, `AMatern` and `A2Matern`, to estimate models under any family of outcome supported by `mgcv`.
+For hypothesis testing, `taps_wald_test` also supports all outcome families.
+However, `taps_score_test` is currently limited to exponential family distributions with canonical link functions.

 ## License